We want to revitalize the town through the power of tourism!

 LOGO

-Relationship with Canada through immigration history
+Reconnecting with Canada through sharing emigration history

 DIY workshop